dmbarbour/glas/docs/GlasProg.md

 Our runtime may support use of linear or abstract data types, but we can design our APIs to mostly hide this, instead favoring 'abstract' volumes of registers held by the client and explicit 'move' operations.

 Registers must have an initial state.
-Perhaps an explicit 'undefined' state, distinct from containing a zero value.
+We could initialize registers to 0 by default (the empty binary tree).
+But it may be convenient to support an explicit 'undefined' state for registers, distinct from containing a value.

+It may be useful to wrap constant data with some indicator of type to support analysis, acceleration, and sandboxing.
+However, it doesn't seem essential to do so.

 ## Proposed Primitives

 * `(%seq P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
-* `(%c P1 P2 P3 ...)` -
+* `(%c P1 P2 P3 ...)` - execute P1 and P2 and P3 concurrently, implicitly switching as the different operations yield or fail.

-## Design Thoughts

-* For number types, I want unbounded integers, rationals, complex numbers, and vectors or matrices to be the default.
-But ideally the program model should make it easy to identify and isolate subprograms where we can use bounded number representations to optimize things.
-* Ideally, every program has a clear small-step rewrite semantics.
-This greatly simplifies debugging.

-Embedded data is the only type that doesn't contain names, and is thus not rewritten based on scope.
-However, we should wrap most embedded data with a suitable node that can validate its type and represent intentions, e.g. favoring `(%i.const 42)` where an integer expression is expected.
-Some languages might restrict which data can be embedded.

 # Runtime Thoughts